Can I have a gastric band on the NHS?

 Eligibility for a gastric band?

 Arranging a private gastric band operation is simple.
 We accept self-referrals which means you don't have to be referred by your GP.
 Although we recommend you do so, you don't have to inform your GP, or anyone else at all, if that is your choice.
+We understand this will be a very personal decision for you.

-Our eligibility criteria for a gastric band are lower than the NHS so you can make the decision to take control of your weight at an earlier stage and potentially before you start to suffer from weight related conditions.
+Our BMI eligibility criteria for a gastric band is lower than the NHS so you can make the decision to take control of your weight at an earlier stage and potentially before you start to suffer from weight related conditions.
 At Healthier Weight, you are likely to be eligible for a private gastric band if you have a BMI of 30kg/m2

 or higher.
 Find your nearest private Healthier Weight hospital here.